angular/angular-cli/README.md

 ng test
 ```

 Tests will execute after a build is executed via [Karma](http://karma-runner.github.io/0.13/index.html), and it will automatically watch your files for changes.

-You can run tests a single time via `--watch=false`, and turn off building of the app via `--build=false` (useful for running it at the same time as `ng serve`).
+You can run tests a single time via `--watch=false`.

-**WARNING:** On Windows, `ng test` is hitting a file descriptor limit (see https://github.com/angular/angular-cli/issues/977).
-The solution for now is to instead run `ng serve` and `ng test --build=false` in separate console windows.

 ### Running end-to-end tests